ladymelven/natours/README.md

 Mostly done according to instructor's design, though I did implement popups differently using Javascript, used a simple flexbox grid instead of floats and added extra crossbrowser and mobile optimisation.

 Optimized for mobile and desktop devices, browser support and fallbacks provided up to IE11.
-Lighthouse performance metrics Demo page available at https://ladymelven.github.io/natours/
+Demo page available at https://ladymelven.github.io/natours/